law-firm-seo

 Before diving into ranking factors, let’s establish why local SEO deserves your attention.
 When someone searches “personal injury lawyer near me” or “divorce attorney [city name],” Google shows two types of results: the local pack (map with 3 businesses) and traditional organic results.

 Here’s the reality: 46% of all Google searches have local intent, and for legal services, that percentage is even higher.
 When someone needs a lawyer, they almost always need one nearby.
 The local pack captures the lion’s share of clicks for these searches.
+This is especially critical for practice areas like personal injury lawyer marketing, where local competition is fierce.

 If your firm isn’t appearing in the local pack for your target keywords and locations, you’re invisible to nearly half your potential clients.
+Understanding local SEO for law firms starts with knowing which signals Google weighs most heavily.

 The Most Important Local Ranking Factors